haapjari/repository-search-api/README.md

 # Greetings

 Hello!
-I am Jari Haapasaari ([mail](mailto:haapjari@gmail.com)), and I am building a research tool for my thesis.
+I am Jari Haapasaari ([mail](mailto:haapjari@gmail.com)), and this was a research tool for my thesis, and my first Go project!

 This is a complete open-source project, which started from my interest to learn `go`.
 Feel free to `fork`, leave comment, mail me, or copy parts of the code to your own usage.
 This `README.md` -file contains notes for the project, tasks, and descriptive information of the logic behind the functionality.

 ---